-MSU Dialogues is an intergroup dialogue program for students, faculty and staff at Michigan State.
-It is a face-to-face learning experience that brings together people from different identity groups over a sustained period of time to:
+MSU Dialogues is an intergroup dialogue program for students, faculty, and staff at Michigan State University.
+It is a learning experience that brings together people across different identity groups over a sustained period to:

 In MSU Dialogues, you will: